zlstringham/adler32fast-rs/README.md

 This work is based on [crc32fast](https://crates.io/crates/crc32fast) as inspiration.

+The AVX2 implementation was derived from [simd-adler32](https://github.com/mcountryman/simd-adler32)

-The SSE implementation has been derived from Google's [Wuffs](https://github.com/google/wuffs/tree/main/std/adler32) implementation.
+The SSSE3 implementation has been derived from Google's [Wuffs](https://github.com/google/wuffs/tree/main/std/adler32) implementation.

 ## License